qazxswqw/q/doc/masternode_conf.md

 * start-many
 * outputs: list available collateral output transaction ids and corresponding collateral output indexes

-When using remote masternode setup, you **must** remove `masternode=1` from local `das.conf` file if you had it there in previous versions.
+When using remote masternode setup, you **must** remove `masternode=1` from local `dash.conf` file if you had it there in previous versions.
 This option should be used only to start local Hot masternode now.